zentralopensource/zentral/docs/apps/santa.md

 ## HTTP API

-There are two HTTP API endpoints available.
+There are three HTTP API endpoints available.

 ### Requests